justinnhli/oxycreates/student-research/index.md

 	Note: GitKraken should be used *in addition to* your normal code editor (PyCharm, IntelliJ, Eclipse, etc.).
 I recommend disabling version control in your editor.

+1. Connect GitKraken to Github in the Authentication tab in Preferences.

 1. Ask me for your Github repository, then use GitKraken to clone the repository onto your computer.
+You can do this under the File menu.

+1. Open the repository as a project in PyCharm.
+Make sure that the project interpreter is set to Python 3; you can find this under preferences/settings dialog box.

+1. Open a Python file.
+Follow PyCharm's instructions if it asks you to install additional packages.

-1. Look through the repository and make sure you understand the existing code (with the exception of code that I mark otherwise).
+1. Look through the code and make sure you understand the existing code (with the exception of code that I mark otherwise).
 Feel free to add comments to the code and commit the changes - this would be a great time to familiarize yourself with git, Github, and GitKraken.

 ### Weekly Procedure